||Running for Office

 - Street right-of-way areas (typically determined to be 10 feet back from the face of the curb or edge of the pavement).
 There are some streets with landscaped areas within the City’s community facilities district that are greater than 10 feet.
 Please see the list below.
 If you are unsure, please contact the City of San Marcos for a determination.
 Damage to underground irrigation in a landscaped area will be billed to the campaign headquarters.

 - Guardrails on bridges, at dead-end streets or cul-de-sacs or any fencing around a drainage pipe or culvert/structure.

 - Traffic signals, stop signs, speed limit signs, street lights, utility poles or other traffic-related signs that are typically located in the street right-of-way.

 - San Marcos Post Office on Twin Oaks Valley Road.

 - California State University, San Marcos campus and Palomar Community College campus.

 - San Marcos Unified School District properties, including administrative offices on Pico between Mission and San Marcos Blvd., all elementary, middle and high school campuses.

 - Vallecitos Water District properties, including administrative offices on Vallecitos de Oro.

 From rights-of-way and other public property:

 Signs may be removed on sight.
 No advance warning or notice is required if a hazard exists.
-Reasonable effort will be made to contact campaign headquarters or other responsible party, if known, to advise of City's action or provide 72-hour notice to remove sign.
+Reasonable effort will be made to contact campaign headquarters or another responsible party, if known, to advise of City's action or provide 72-hour notice to remove the sign.
 Signs returned only on demand and destroyed 30 days following removal if unclaimed.
-Cost incurred for sign removal by City after 72-hour notice shall be billed to the candidate.
+Costs incurred for sign removal by City after 72-hour notice shall be billed to the candidate.